ollyy/ollyy.github.io/about.md

 (*In a nutshell I try new hobbies that interest me and see what sticks*)

-On this site you will find blog posts and my portfolio (*which is coming soon*).
+On this site you will find blog posts and my portfolio.
 I write about anything that comes to my mind.

 I designed the site myself with help from the Jekyll `minima` template - which I have sightly adapted.
 You can find the repo [here](https://github.com/jekyll/minima).